Signs of boost in number of pupils getting first choice secondary school

 There are signs that more children are gaining places at their first choice of secondary school in a number of areas in England, a survey suggests.

-Hundreds of thousands of families are finding out which secondary school their child will be joining this September, on what is commonly known as National Offer Day.
+Hundreds of thousands of families have spent Friday finding out which secondary school their child will join this September, on what is commonly known as National Offer Day.

-Early indications from a PA news agency survey of local authorities suggest that a youngster’s chance of winning a place at their preferred school has improved since last year.
+Findings from a PA news agency survey of 70 local authorities in England, excluding London, suggest that a youngster’s chance of winning a place at their preferred school has improved since last year.

+The proportion of pupils gaining their top choice in the capital also rose slightly this year, according to data collated by London Councils, although around three in 10 children missed out on a place at their most preferred school.

-But the survey, sent to councils across England, excluding London, also indicated local authorities have broadly received less applications overall, compared with 2023.
+Both the PA survey and London Councils release indicated local authorities have broadly received less applications overall, compared with 2023.

-Early figures, from 46 councils which provided comparable data, show that 26 have seen a rise in the proportion of pupils getting their first preference, 14 have seen a fall and six have seen no change.
+Early figures from surveyed councils, which provided comparable data, show that 40 have seen a rise in the proportion of pupils getting their first preference, 22 have seen a fall and eight have seen no change.

-Among the areas where high proportions of pupils have obtained their first preference are East Riding, where 97% got their top choice, and Wiltshire, where 95% also were offered their first pick.
+Among the areas where high proportions of pupils have obtained their first preference are East Riding of Yorkshire, where 97% got their top choice, St Helens, where 96% also were offered their first pick, and Wiltshire, where 95% gained their preference.

-In comparison, in Birmingham, only 71% of children got their first preference, while in Reading 72% got their top choice.
+In comparison, in Slough, only 66% of children got their first preference, while in Birmingham and Reading 71% and 72% got their top choice respectively.

-The early data also showed 36 councils received less applications overall for secondary school places this year, compared with 2023, although 21 of these saw differences of less than 100.
+Data also showed 50 councils received less applications overall for secondary school places this year, compared with 2023, although 29 of these saw differences of less than 100.

+Figures from the Pan London Admissions Board showed 70.5% of children who applied to start at a secondary school this autumn received an offer from their first preference, compared to 69.78% last year, figures show.

+A breakdown by London borough shows significant differences in the proportion of families securing their top choice, with nearly two in five youngsters missing out in some areas, such as Hammersmith and Fulham, and Lewisham.

 School leaders’ union NAHT continued to warn of oversubscription of schools.